 How to Cut Branches for Forcing

-Cut your branches at an angle and be sure you cut them long enough to stand out in your vase or container and make a nice display.
+Cut your branches at an angle and be sure you cut them long enough to stand tall enough in your vase or container to make a nice display.

 How to Force Trees and Shrubs into Flower

 - Don’t let the branches dry out.
-A fresh cut, or better still, smashing the bottoms of your branches gently, will make it easier for the branches to take up water.
+Making a fresh cut once you get the branches indoors, or better still, smashing the bottoms of your branches gently with a hammer, will make it easier for the branches to take up water.

-- Your branches are going to need a period of transition, to be fooled into thinking it's spring.
-After placing your branches in a container of water, place your container away from sunlight, in a cool location.
+- Your branches are going to need a period of transition, to be fooled into thinking it's really spring and the weather is warming.
+Start slowly, to give the branches a chance to adjust After placing your cut or smashes branches in a container of water, place your container away from sunlight, in a cool location.
 A basement works well for this.

 - Cover the branches loosely with a plastic bag or mist them daily to prevent them from drying out.
-Check the water in the container daily and change it when it becomes cloudy or discolored.
+Also check the water in the container daily and change it when it becomes cloudy or discolored, to prevent rotting.

-- Depending on the type of branch and when you cut them, you should see the buds swell and begin to open within 1 - 6 weeks.
-At this time, you can move your flowering branches into sunlight and place them on display.
-Pussy willow and forsythia will be the first to open.
-Also, the closer to their outdoor flowering time you cut, the quicker they will bloom.
+- As the branches take up water, the buds will begin to swell.
+Depending on the type of branch and when you cut them, you should see the buds enlarge and begin to open within 1 - 6 weeks or cutting them.
+At this time, you can move your flowering branches into the sunlight and place them on display.
+Pussy willow and forsythia will be the first to open, but the closer to their outdoor flowering time you cut, the quicker all the branches will bloom.

-Keep checking and changing the water in the container, whenever it becomes discolored, and your forced blooms can last until the real thing blossoms outdoors.
-Okay, maybe not.
-But they can last for weeks.
+Keep checking and changing the water in the container, whenever it becomes discolored, and your forced blooms will last for weeks, maybe even until the real thing blossoms outdoors.

 The branches may even root in the water.
 If they do, pot them up until you can plant them outdoors.